 What Are the Essential Nutrients?

-“There are nine essential amino acids, two fatty acids (omega-6 and omega-3 polyunsaturated fats), 13 vitamins, and 20 minerals, plus water and glucose (a carb) that are considered ‘essential,’ ” says Haynes.
+“There are nine essential amino acids, two fatty acids (omega-6 and omega-3 polyunsaturated fats), 13 vitamins, and 20 minerals, plus water and glucose (a carb) that are considered ‘essential,’ ” says Maguire.
 Here’s a full breakdown of them:

 Essential Amino Acids